grepole121/quickswap_apy/README.md

-# Quickswap APY Calculator Chrome Extensions
+# Quickswap APY Calculator Chrome/Brave Extension

 This is a browser extension that calculates the APYs on quickswap.exchange/#/quick